vildegb/scripts_thesis_26/README.md

 # scripts_thesis_26
-Scripts for my master thesis - ThreeD
+Here are all scripts made in R, used for conducting my analysis for my master thesis - ThreeD